R4Robotics/Misty-ROS/README.md

 # Misty-ROS
 ROS bridge for Misty robot by Misty Robotics
-The misty_description folder contains a URDF model for Gazebo
+</br>The misty_description folder contains a URDF model for Gazebo